stjordanis/openpyxl-2/doc/datetime.rst

-Dates and times can be stored in two distinct ways in XLSX files: as an ISO 8601 formatted string or as a single number. `openpyxl` supports both representations and translates between them and python's datetime module representations when reading from and writing to files.
+Dates and times can be stored in two distinct ways in XLSX files: as an ISO 8601 formatted string or as a single number. `openpyxl` supports both representations and translates between them and Python's datetime module representations when reading from and writing to files.
 In either representation, the maximum date and time precision in XLSX files is millisecond precision.

-XLSX files are not suitable for storing historic dates (before 1900 or 1904), due to bugs in Excel that cannot be fixed without causing backward compatibility problems.
+XLSX files are not suitable for storing historic dates (before 1900), due to bugs in Excel that cannot be fixed without causing backward compatibility problems.
 To discourage users from trying anyway, Excel deliberately refuses to recognize and display such dates.
-You should not try using `openpyxl` either, even if it does not throw errors when you do so.
+Consequently, it is not advised to use `openpyxl` for such purposes either, especially when exchanging files with others.

+The date and time representations in Excel do not support timezones.
+Timezone information attached to Python datetimes is therefore lost when datetimes are stored in XLSX files.

 Using the ISO 8601 format